Remote work has its perks, but ergonomics isn't one of them.

 It should go without saying, but—even if we're not in the office, getting off our backsides and moving throughout the day is still important.

 Do small things to keep your body moving throughout the workday.
-Take phone calls standing up, set an alarm every 30 to 60 seconds to remind you to move, stand up often, take frequent water breaks, and alternate between working standing up and sitting.
+Take phone calls standing up, set an alarm every 30 to 60 seconds to remind you to move, stand up often, take frequent water breaks, or do stretches at your desk.

 Additionally, consider incorporating stretches into your daily routine.

-Another stretch Dr. Naughton recommends for folks working from home is a hip flexor stretch.
+Another stretch Jennifer recommends for folks working from home is a hip flexor stretch.

 We know they're super cozy, but the couch and bed are among the worst places to work.

-A sofa might feel comfy initially, but it can lead to pain in your lower back and neck.
-That’s because sitting on a couch encourages you to slump, round your shoulders, and put your head forward—which puts a lot more strain on your body.
+A sofa might feel comfy at the beginning, but it can lead to pain in your lower back and neck.
+That's because sitting on a couch encourages you to slump, round your shoulders, and put your head forward—which puts a lot more strain on your body.